DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 ### Fork a Mist core and add DeMiSTify as a submodule

-* Fork a MiST core to your GitHub account from the web interface (In this example we are forking NES core https://github.com/mist-devel/gameboy into https://github.com/DECAfpga/gameboy )
+* Fork a MiST core to your GitHub account from the web interface (In this example we are forking gameboy core https://github.com/mist-devel/gameboy into https://github.com/DECAfpga/gameboy )

 * Clone forked project: